streeve/Cabana/paper/paper.md

 ## Tutorial, proxy applications, and Fortran support

 An extensive set of documentation, tests, and examples are available for `Cabana` including unit tests, tutorial examples, and performance testing across library functionality along with the GitHub wiki and `doxygen` API documentation.
 Continuous integration is used to ensure software quality, with testing across `Kokkos` backends and corresponding architectures.
 In addition, a `Cabana` Docker container is deployed and a `spack` installation is available to enable easy testing.
-For Fortran integration, a separate repository exemplifies using `Cabana` with Fortran application codes [@copa].
+For Fortran integration, a separate repository exemplifies using `Cabana` with Fortran applications [@copa].
 Many proxy applications have also been developed using `Cabana`: `CabanaMD` for MD, `CabanaPIC` for plasma PIC, and `ExaMPM` for the material point method (MPM) [@copa].
 Proxy apps are relatively simple representations of the main physics in production applications and have proven useful within the `Cabana` development process for demonstrating library needs, capability, and performance.

 ## Application adoption and future work

 `Cabana` is designed for high-performance, large-scale particle simulations, with early adoption by the `XGC` plasma physics code [@Scheinberg:2019], as well as a new production MPM code for additive manufacturing, both a part of ECP.
 The proxy apps developed thus far also demonstrate the potential for rapid prototyping of particle codes on emerging hardware and interactions with hardware vendors.
 One important aspect of continuing work is consistent interaction with `Cabana`-based applications, contributing algorithms and data structures back to `Cabana` where they could be useful in other particle applications.
 Similarly, interaction with the `Kokkos` team is critical to keep `Cabana` up to date with the latest architecture trends, but also to potentially contribute general parallel approaches or data structures from `Cabana`, where appropriate.
 Other continuing work includes tighter integration of the particle and particle-grid motifs, load balancing, additional input/output capabilities, and performance optimizations on early exascale systems.

 # Acknowledgments